 Mammography, also known as a mammogram, is the examination of the breast using x-rays.
 Mammography is considered the most effective tool for early breast tumor detection.
 Most medical experts agree that successful treatment of breast cancer often is linked to early diagnosis.
 Mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.
 Digital mammography allows the radiologist to alter the orientation, magnification, brightness and contrast to produce images of the breast that can be seen on a computer screen.

-For more information on 3D Mammography visit http://genius3dmammography.com/
+For more information on the 3D Mammography technology used at Desert Radiology, please visit http://genius3dmammography.com.

 How often should I have a mammogram?